ppalomo/blockchain-developer-bootcamp-final-project/README.md

 - Create method to add new Plasmid characteristics.
 - Create method to force withdraw all amount staked in Aave.
 - Only store NFTs info in the ERC721 contract to avoid inconsistencies.
+- Avoid 2 different transactions to generate DNA and mint the NFT.
+This is a problem because the user can reject the second tx if he doesn't like the generated image.

 ## Ideas for the future